-Hypersensitivity to the active substances, to any of the penicillins or to any of the excipients.

-History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another β -lactam agent (e.g. a cephalosporin, carbapenem or monobactam).
+- Hypersensitivity to the active substances, to any of the penicillins or to any of the excipients listed in section 6.1. - History of a severe immediate hypersensitivity reaction (e.g. anaphylaxis) to another $\beta$ -lactam agent (e.g. a cephalosporin, carbapenem or monobactam).

-History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid (see section 4.8).
+- History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid (see section 4.8).